snel-repo/EMUsort/README.md

 ### EMUsort Commands

+To show a helpful summary of EMUsort commands:

+    python emusort.py --help

-To simply validate proper folder tree organization, and generate a config file if it doesn't exist, navigate to where you cloned the GitHub repo and run (can use either Absolute or Relative path to the folder with data that you created):
+To simply generate a config file (if it doesn't exist), navigate into the `EMUsort` repo folder and run (absolute/relative paths are both acceptable):

     python emusort.py --folder /path/to/session_folder

-Editing the main configuration file can be done by running the command below:
+Editing the main configuration file can be done by running the command below (will be generated if it doesn't exist):

     python emusort.py --folder /path/to/session_folder --config